blegat/blegat.github.io/index.md

   <div class="container">
     <img class="left" style="width:20%;" src="assets/index/profpic.jpg">
     <p>
-Benoît Legat is a postdoctoral researcher at KULeuven with <a href="https://www.bartdemoor.be/">Prof. Bart De Moor</a>
+Benoît Legat is a postdoctoral researcher at <a href="https://www.esat.kuleuven.be/stadius/person.php?id=2499">KULeuven</a> with <a href="https://www.bartdemoor.be/">Prof. Bart De Moor</a>
 in STADIUS.
 He received his Ph.D. degree in applied mathematics from the UCLouvain, Belgium, in 2020.
 His research interests include mathematical optimization with a focus on polynomial optimization,